 What Is YouTube’s “Includes Paid Promotion” Tag?

-Though the tag gives users one way to disclose a video as sponsored, the FTC’s updated guidelines state that using the tag alone doesn’t sufficiently disclose sponsored content to viewers.
-When creating a sponsored YouTube video creators are instructed to use a combination of the following three disclosure methods to successfully meet FTC disclosure guidelines.
+Though the tag gives users one way to declare a video as sponsored, the FTC’s updated guidelines state that using the tag alone doesn’t sufficiently disclose sponsored content to viewers.
+It’s too easy to miss and doesn’t make the nature of paid promotion or material relationship between brand and creator entirely obvious.

 YouTube’s paid promotion tag is a step towards standardizing the disclosure of sponsored content across the platform.
 It signals YouTube’s shift towards encouraging transparency and FTC compliance amongst its users.

-However, the FTC’s recent disclosure guideline updates make it clear that using YouTube’s built-in paid promotion tag alone is not considered sufficient.
+However, the FTC’s recent disclosure guideline updates make it clear that using YouTube’s built-in paid promotion tag alone is not sufficient.
 Similarly, Facebook and Instagram’s paid partnership tags are not considered adequate disclosure by the FTC.

 January 17, 2018 By Mediakix Team